chrisrraP/Network-File-Sharing-and-Permissions/README.md

 <p>
 <img src="https://github.com/chrisrraP/Network-File-Sharing-and-Permissions/blob/main/Admin%20User.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 Log into the domain server and enable ICMPv4 TCP Protocols on Windows Firewall.
 Once connectivity is established between both machines, Install Active Directory and add a domain.
 The machine restarts by default and log back in with the new domain created and the pre-existing username.
 Create three Organizational Units (OU).
-Name them "Admins", "Employees" "Securtiy_Group".
+Name them "Admins", "Employees" "Security_Group".
 Right-click into each of these folders an add a couple users.
 Give the user in the Admins folder administrator properties by adding them to the "Domain Admins" group.
 </p>
 <br />